-Italian food is one of America’s favorites with pizza and pasta topping the list.
-Pizza places are everywhere today from wood-fired to coal heated.
+Italian food is one of our countries favorite things to eat with pizza and pasta topping the list.
+Pizza places are smattered everywhere from wood-fired to coal inspired.
 Calzones are similar to pizza however, the dough is folded over the center ingredients, and baked in a hot oven for an ooey gooey filling that is irresistible.

-1 cup mini peppers or 1 large bell pepper, sliced
+1 cup mini bell peppers or 1 large bell pepper, sliced

 1 onion, diced